Get insider access

 No

 This speaker has a similar feel to the Apple HomePod (1st generation).
-Its materials feel solid, with sturdy mesh around the edges and a sleek glass top.
-Remember that this home speaker isn't meant to withstand the elements and isn't rated for water resistance.
-Be careful if you plan to use it near water, like in a kitchen or a bathroom.
+Its materials feel acceptably solid.
+The mesh that covers its body feels sturdy if a little spongy, and its sleek glass top adds a stylish finish to the design.
+Remember that this home speaker isn't meant to withstand the elements and isn't rated for water or impact resistance, so it's not a good choice if you plan to move your speaker around a lot or think you might use it near water, like in a kitchen or a bathroom.

 8.0